New Federal State of China: Presence in other countries and online

 The Himalaya Supervisory Organization was created to "serve as a bridge of communications between the New Federal State of China and international communities in areas of cooperation, defending people's freedom, and protecting the security of assets on the basis of common development and mutual respect among the people of the whole world".
 The group has established branches in several countries apart from the US, including Canada, Taiwan, Japan, New Zealand and Australia.

-In Australia, a Facebook page post dated 10 June 2020 says "It is important for us to know and spread truth of global news to free the Chinese people and free the people around the globe.
-It is crucial to know the reason that we all stay at home, no schooling at schools and no jobs at our offices or places due to the Chinese Communist Party's virus.
-The CCP is a gangster organization that need to be removed from this planet".
+ABC News reported that Himalaya Australia disseminated pamphlets and online material in Australia, promoting unverified theories about the origins of COVID-19, which researchers and fact-checkers had described as part of a broader pattern of misinformation and political campaigning targeting the Chinese government.
+Some of the claims had included the promotion of Li-Meng Yan, a former University of Hong Kong postdoctoral researcher, who made claims on American cable television that COVID-19 was artificially made in a laboratory.
+In Australia, a Facebook page post dated 10 June 2020 from the Himalaya Australia page stated that "the CCP is a gangster organization" and encouraged readers to "spread truth of global news to free the Chinese people and free the people around the globe", linking COVID-19 to the Chinese Communist Party.

 Himalaya New Zealand's website states its objectives as "to raise awareness of truth disclosed by the Whistle-blower movement initiated by Mr Miles Guo and the former White House strategist Mr. Steve K. Bannon" and "to counter false narratives forced through left-leaning mainstream media and compromised key NGOs within New Zealand".

 A YouTube channel, Himalaya UK, is part of the "Guo Library".
 The first video published under their name appears to be on 7 August 2020.
 As of 2 November 2020 it has 1,200 subscribers, but views per video rarely hit 100.

 It is said that 26 "farms" have been established by New Federal State of China across 12 different countries in the world.
 They claim these organizations provide "consultation, mutual aid, financial, and investment service", and to provide shelter and support when the CCP is toppled.
 They are organized through internet messaging apps including Discord and WhatsApp.
 The collection of all the "farms" is called the "Himalaya Alliance".
 Critics claim these farms have dedicated social media channels that require donations to access and gather people to join both online promotion as well as physical activities and protests.